Kent Graham

-Kent Douglas Graham (born November 1, 1968) is a former American football quarterback.
-Graham played quarterback at the University of Notre Dame before transferring to Ohio State University.
-After his college football career, Graham had a lengthy career in the National Football League (NFL) during which he played for the New York Giants in two separate stints, as well as starting for the Arizona Cardinals and the Pittsburgh Steelers.
+Kent Douglas Graham (born November 1, 1968) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish before transferring to the Ohio State Buckeyes.
+After college, Graham had a lengthy career in the NFL with the New York Giants in two separate stints, as well as starting for the Arizona Cardinals and the Pittsburgh Steelers.
 He finished his career in 2002 with the Jacksonville Jaguars.

-Early years
+Early life

 Graham attended Wheaton North High School in Wheaton, Illinois, where he was awarded the National High School Quarterback of the Year honor by The National Quarterback Club in 1986.
 Recruited by Notre Dame, he won his first career start for the Irish as a freshman against Boston College in 1987.
-However, the option-run offense implemented by coach Lou Holtz was an imperfect fit for the drop-back passer, and after his sophomore year he transferred to Ohio State, where he was the starter for the 1991 campaign in which the Buckeyes finished 8-4.
+However, the option-run offense implemented by coach Lou Holtz was an imperfect fit for the drop-back passer, and after his sophomore year he transferred to Ohio State, where he was the starter for the 1991 campaign in which the Buckeyes finished 8–4.

 Professional career

-Graham began his NFL career with the Giants in 1992, after the team drafted him in the eighth round of that year's NFL Draft.
-Due to injuries to starters Phil Simms and Jeff Hostetler, Graham was forced into the starting lineup and started three games before he too was injured.
+Graham began his NFL career with the Giants in 1992, after the team selected him in the eighth round of that year's NFL draft.
+Due to injuries to starters Phil Simms and Jeff Hostetler, he was forced into the starting lineup and started three games before he too was injured.
 He stayed with the team for two more years, only getting one more start, before leaving to play with the Detroit Lions in 1995.
 After not seeing any action, he signed with the Arizona Cardinals in 1996, where he eventually became the team's starting quarterback.
-In two separate stints as Cardinals quarterback, Graham threw for a combined 3,032 yards, 16 touchdowns, and 12 interceptions.
+In two seasons as Cardinals quarterback, he threw for a combined 3,032 yards, 16 touchdowns, and 12 interceptions.

 Graham returned to the Giants in 1998 to serve as backup to Danny Kanell, who had led the team to the NFC East title the previous year.
-He moved into the starting lineup in Week 12 after Kanell had led the Giants to a 3 - 7 record in the first ten games.
+He moved into the starting lineup in Week 12 after Kanell had led the Giants to a 3–7 record in the first ten games.
 Graham led the Giants to two wins in his first three starts, then secured a major upset over the then-undefeated and eventual Super Bowl champion Denver Broncos in Week 15 by throwing a late touchdown pass to Amani Toomer to clinch the victory.
-Graham finished the season 5-1 as the team's starter, and won his final four starts.
+He finished the season 5–1 as the team's starter, and won his final four starts.

 Graham started the 1999 season as the starter ahead of offseason acquisition Kerry Collins.
-He held a winning record in his nine starts, finishing 5-4, but struggled most of the year.
+He held a winning record in his nine starts, finishing 5–4, but struggled most of the year.
 After back-to-back ineffective performances he was benched during a Week 11 game against the Washington Redskins in favor of Collins.
 He did not see another snap as a Giant.
-Graham was released during the off-season (February 10, 2000) due to his lack of consistency and to create room under the salary cap.
+He was released during the off-season (February 10, 2000) due to his lack of consistency and to create room under the salary cap.